Adhvay0505/BashPass/README.md

-# 🔐 Password Manager (Bash)
+# Bash Password Manager

-A simple and lightweight password generator written in Bash.
-Generate secure, random passwords directly from your Linux terminal.
+A simple terminal-based **Password Manager and Generator** written in Bash.
+Store, search, delete, and view passwords securely right in your terminal—no dependencies required except standard Unix tools!

----

-## 📦 Features
+## Features

--  Fully written in Bash – no external dependencies
--  Customizable password length
--  Generate multiple password suggestions at once
+- **Generate strong passwords** for any service with customizable length
+- **Save passwords** with a service label and username/email
+- **Search passwords** by service or username
+- **Delete passwords** easily by label or username
--  Save the generated passwords in a .txt file
+- **View all passwords** in a clean, tabular format

----
+- Simple CSV storage (`password_store.csv`)—easy to back up or encrypt
+- Lightweight and easy to use!

 ## 📥 Installation